trustfractal/did_registry_demo/README.md

 ### One person, one vote

-An example use case of `fractalId`'s pre-person uniqueness is having a voting contract where you require the voter to be in the Registry and for a person to only be able to cast one vote.
+An example use case of `fractalId`'s pre-person uniqueness is having a voting contract where you require the voter to be in the Registry and for a person to only be able to cast one vote, effectively requiring personhood and achieving Sybil-resistance.

 Here's a simplified example: